NYSE: CLOSED

 Record Capital Raise Enables Portal Construction

 NioCorp's 2025 performance was defined by successful capital formation, with Executive Chairman and CEO Mark Smith reporting that the company raised over $370 million during the calendar year.
-This included a strategically important $10 million grant from the Department of Defense, which funded a drilling program specifically designed to upgrade reserves from probable to proven status - a critical requirement for Export-Import Bank financing.
+This included a strategically important $10 million grant from the Department of War, which funded a drilling program specifically designed to upgrade reserves from probable to proven status - a critical requirement for Export-Import Bank financing.
 The grant also supported engineering upgrades for the company's new process flow diagram, ensuring that technical specifications reach feasibility study standards.

 Accelerated Export-Import Bank Engagement